joeireland/iot-core-workshop/Workshop2-DeviceOnboarding.md

    ![SFTP Raspberry Pi](images/sftp-raspberry-pi-save-put.png)

-### 8. SSH onto Raspberry PI using Chrome SSH Extension
+### 8. SSH onto Raspberry PI using Chrome SSH App

    - Launch the **Google Chrome Secure Shell Extention** in another tab to start a SSH session
    - Enter a username of **pi**, the IP address displayed on the LCD screen connected to your Raspberry Pi, enter port **80** and press the **[ENTER] Connect** button.

-   NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
-Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.
+   **NOTE: The password to use when logging in is written on the brown box of your Raspberry Pi.
+Also note that the IP address assigned to your Raspberry Pi may differ from the example shown in the screen capture below.**

    ![SSH to Raspberry Pi](images/ssh-to-raspberry-pi.png)